thaliproject/thali/WebRTCInvestigation.md

 #### Firewalls/NATs

 SCTP and by extension WebRTC faces the same problems with Firewall and NATs that everyone else does and so ends up using ICE.
-This is reasonable but as I explain in {{Stun_Turn_ICE_Investigation}} this is not a good option for Thali.
+This is reasonable but as I explain in [Stun/Turn/ICE Investigation](Stun_Turn_ICE_Investigation) this is not a good option for Thali.

 #### Quick UDP Internet Connections (QUIC)